Stanford Geothermal Workshop

 FRANCES C. ARRILLAGA ALUMNI CENTER

-Abstract submission will open June 23, 2022.
-Notification of abstract acceptance/decline Thursday 10th November 2022.
-If accepted, full papers must be submitted by Sunday 29th January 2023.
+Abstract submission opened on June 23, 2022 and closed on Wednesday September 28, 2022.
+Notification of abstract acceptance/decline will be by Thursday 10th November 2022.
 For accepted abstracts, click here for authors access to paper submission etc..
-Papers are due on Sunday 23 January 2022.
+For accepted abstracts, full papers are due on Sunday 29 January 2023.

 Program will update as we construct the program as papers are submitted.

 The goals of the conference are to bring together engineers, scientists and managers involved in geothermal reservoir studies and developments; provide a forum for the exchange of ideas on the exploration, development and use of geothermal resources; and to enable prompt and open reporting of progress.
 We strongly encourage all scientists and engineers involved in geothermal reservoir technology to attend the workshop.

 Papers will be presented on recent research relating to geothermal reservoirs including:

 - Case Studies: reservoir response to production, effects of injection, scaling characteristics

 - Enhanced Geothermal Systems (EGS): current and future activities